untra/untra.github.io/_posts/2016-02-01-Optimization-HW-3-4.md

 \end{bmatrix} $$

 * Because H doesn't row reduce to the identity matrix, it's columns are not linearly independent, and it is therefore singular.
-* H is not convex
+* Then H is not convex.

 ### 16